eisenjulian/nlp_estimator_tutorial/blog.md

     model_dir=os.path.join(model_dir, 'bow_sparse'))
 ```

 Finally, we create a simple function that trains the classifier and additionally creates a precision-recall curve.
-Note that we do not aim to maximize performance in this blog post, so we only train our models for $25,000$ steps.
+As we do not aim to maximize performance in this blog post, we only train our models for 25,000 steps.

 ```python
 def train_and_evaluate(classifier):